Independent decisions collectively producing a long information dissemination path with a foreseen lower-bounded length in a network: Introduction

-Finding the shortest paths from any fixed node to any other nodes can be solved by the well-known breadth first search algorithm and Dijkstra's algorithm.
-However, searching a longest path of a network is known to be NP-hard as it is a generalization of the Hamiltonian problem.
-It is even shown that for any $\epsilon <1$, the problem of finding a path of length $n-n^{\epsilon}$ in an $n$-vertex Hamiltonian graph is NP-hard~\cite{KMR}.
-Algorithms for finding paths, probably with a fixed length or a prescribed performance ratio, can be found in~\cite{ AYZ, zl, BHus,koli} and references therein.
-A number of lower bounds for the length of the longest paths or cycles, in particular in terms of the minimum degree or the number of edges of the graph in question, have been obtained, e.g.,~in Dirac~\cite{dirac}, Erd\H{o}s and Gallai~\cite{erdos-gallai}, and Alon~\cite{alon}, etc. But, these results do not seem to be applicable to our problem.
+Searching a longest path in a network is widely known to be NP-hard as it is a generalization of the famous Hamiltonian problem.
+Algorithms for finding paths with a fixed length or a prescribed performance ratio, can be found in~\cite{ AYZ, zl, BHus,koli} and references therein.
+A number of lower bounds for the length of the longest paths or cycles, in particular in terms of the minimum degree or the number of edges of the graph in question, have been obtained, e.g.,~in Dirac~\cite{dirac}, Erd\H{o}s and Gallai~\cite{erdos-gallai}, and Alon~\cite{alon}, etc. But, these results are generally of global optimization nature, not node specific, and do not seem to be applicable to our problems.
+There are some natural navigation strategies though, for instance, randomly picking neighbors or randomly picking neighbors of maximal degree.
+We shall employ these random-based strategies as benchmarks for evaluating our solution to the navigation problem.

+We emphasize that the two long-path problems are not completely the same: the message sourse is not necessarily aware of the overall length of the relaying path even though the implemented navigation strategy may be fairly good (e.g., a random-based strategy may produce a long path but the message source has no way to know that), and that a node can derive a good estimate of the length of the longest paths starting with itself does not guarantee an applicable ``one-way" relaying strategy attaining the estimated length.
+Notably, our approach yields solutions to both.